 Wichita history has been one of endurance and survival despite overwhelming adversity.
-Although village and communal life was destroyed with the loss of reservation land in 1900 and the grass lodges were replaced by frame houses by the1930's, the Wichita people have preserved many elements of their culture for the present and future generations.
-These descendants of the Wichita, Waco, Tawakoni, Taovaya, and Kichai people survive as a group perhaps because of their shared memories of the past as well as common experiences of the present and their faith in the future.
+Although village and communal life was destroyed with the loss of reservation land in 1900 and the grass lodges replaced by frame houses by the 1930’s, the Wichita people have preserved many elements of their culture for the present and future generations.
+These descendants of the Wichita, Waco, Tawakoni, Taovaya and Kichai people survive as a group perhaps because of their shared memories of the past as well as common experiences of the present and their faith in the future.

 Organized as the Wichita and Affiliated Tribes, the center of activity is at Anadarko, Oklahoma, where the tribal park and office buildings are located.
-The tribal government, established under the Indian Reorganization Act of 1934 and the Oklahoma Welfare Act of 1935, consists of a President and Executive Committee who are elected to four-year terms by the enrolled tribal members.
-The Wichitas have joined also with the Caddo and Delaware tribes to form WCD Enterprises, an organization that promotes business development.
+The tribal government, established under the Indian Reorganization Act of 1934 and the Oklahoma Indian Welfare Act of 1936, consists of a President and Executive Committee who are elected to four-year terms by the enrolled tribal members.
+The Wichita also joined with the Caddo and Delaware tribes to form WCD Enterprises, an organization that promotes business development.

-Over the years, the Wichita Mission and the Rock Springs Baptist Church have been the locations of Wichita services, dinners, and camp meetings.
+Over the years, the Wichita Mission and the Rock Spring Baptist Church have been the locations of Wichita services, dinners and camp meetings.
 Both churches continue to have active members who often sing hymns in the Wichita language.
 The Native American Church, with its emphasis upon gaining spiritual knowledge through personal revelation, also continues to be a focus of Wichita religious life.

-Another continuing tradition is the yearly summer visitation which takes place between the Wichita and Pawnee people.
+Another continuing tradition is the yearly summer Visitation that takes place between the Wichita and Pawnee people.
 These visits, in which each tribe alternates as host, consist of two-week encampments during which friendships and family ties are recognized through a ceremonial exchange of gifts.
-Individuals have the opportunity to visit, remember the stories and songs of the past, and to recall the longstanding relationship that has existed between these two groups.
+Individuals have the opportunity to visit, remember the stories and songs of the past, and to recall the long-standing relationship that has existed between these two groups.